OFFICE OF THE HEAD OF MISSION

 Ambassador Fatima Kyari Mohammed is the Permanent Observer of the African Union to the United Nations.
 Prior to her appointment, she was Senior Advisor to the ECOWAS Commission.
-Her career spanned more than two decades and focused on peace, security, socio-economic development, regional integration, organizational development and project management in the public and private sectors.
-She has studied peace, security, development and conflict transformation (University of Innsbruck), responsible management and sustainable economic development (United Nations University for Peace, Costa Rica) and Business Communication (European University, Switzerland).
+Her career spans more than two decades with a focus on peace, security, socio-economic development, regional integration, organizational development, and project management in the public and private sectors.
+Her academic background is in peace, security, development, and conflict transformation (University of Innsbruck), responsible management and sustainable economic development (United Nations University for Peace, Costa Rica), and Business Communication (European University, Switzerland).
 She also holds a degree in Environmental Design (ABU, Zaria, Nigeria).
-She is one of the Eisenhower Fellows and has been awarded the ExxonMobil Distinguished Fellow Award in 2017.
+She is an Eisenhower Fellow and has been awarded the ExxonMobil Distinguished Fellow Award in 2017.

 Assistant to the Ambassador

 Ms. Michelle T. Senghore is the administrative assistant of the Ambassador.
 Her role is to provide secretarial and administrative support to the Ambassador.
 She is also the liaison between the Head of Mission’s Office and Headquarters in Addis Ababa, as well as with the United Nations.
 She is well trained in the field of bilingual secretarial studies and has several years of experience in working with international organizations.